General Board Nomination/Election Rules

-b.
-The VCB and LFB (not the EOB) can each assign up to four non-voting advisors, who must be approved by the EAB, to its Board for terms from one to three years.
+b) The VCB and LFB (not the EOB) can each assign up to four non-voting advisors, who must be approved by the EAB, to its Board for three-year terms.

 - Resignations: When a Board member resigns, such resignations may not be rescinded by that Board member after it has been accepted.
 Such resignations can be accepted and affirmed verbally or in writing by NACVA’s President, EAB Chair, specific Board Chair, HQs’ Chief Executive Officer, Executive Vice President, or the Executive Director.
 The Board position that has been vacated will go to the individual who received the next highest number of votes in the last Board election.This individual will assume and complete the remaining period of the resigning Board member’s term.
 A new election is not held.